IELTS Reading Test: How to Prepare for IELTS Reading Section?Updated on 24 November, 2022

-International English Language Testing System (IELTS), is a globally recognized English language test that evaluates the language proficiency among non-native English speakers who want to study, work, and migrate to English-speaking countries.
+International English Language Testing System (IELTS), is a globally recognized English language test that evaluates the language proficiency among non-native English speakers who want to study, work and migrate to English-speaking countries.
 There are two types of IELTS examinations: IELTS Academic and IELTS General Training.
 Applicants are tested on four sections: writing, reading, speaking, and listening skills in the English language.

 Reading is the second part of the IELTS test and takes 60 minutes.
 It consists of three or sometimes four reading passages to increase difficulty, and there are a total of 40 questions to answer.
 The Academic and General Training Reading Tests are graded to the same level.
 Question formats are the same in both Academic and General Training, but the text styles are different for Academic and General Training.
 The IELTS Reading test is designed to test reading skills among non-native English speakers.
-These include reading for gist, reading for main ideas, reading for detail, skimming, understanding logical argument, and recognizing writers’ opinions, attitudes and purpose.
+These include reading for gist, reading for main ideas, reading for detail, skimming, understanding logical arguments, and recognizing writers’ opinions, attitudes and purpose.
 The English language proficiency of the test takers is evaluated based on vocabulary, reading fluency, writing skills, and grammar.